Løgting: Self-government

 Long and laborious negotiations followed between the Danish government and the representatives of the Løgting.
 Finally a public vote was held on 14 September 1946 where the electorate was to choose between a Danish proposition of Home rule and full secession from Denmark.
 This election is not considered a referendum, as the parliament was not bound to follow the decision of the vote.
 The result was a marginal majority of 161 votes for secession from Denmark (48.7% in favour, 47.2% against, 4.1% blank or spoilt).

 The republican coalition majority in parliament interpreted the results as a resolve by the Faroese people for full Faroese independence from Denmark and started the process of secession as well as establishing proper governing bodies for an independent Faroese nation.
 The Government of Denmark contested the legality of this process, and on 25 September the King of Denmark signed a document dissolving the Faroese parliament and a new election was held a few months later.
 This election resulted in a significant majority of 2,000 votes for the parties favoring a union with Denmark, and a new unionist coalition was formed.
 Based on their growth in votes they chose not to pass the secession, but as a compromise, the Home Rule Act was constituted and came into force on 1 April 1948.
+(Note: Although the Home Rule Act was not officially announced until 3 April 1948, it is usually said to come into force on 1 April 1948.)

 As it was then, this election is still shrouded in controversy today, and there exist two popular stances in this discussion.
 On one hand, some people argue that there was a resolve in favor of independence, as there actually was a factual majority for secession, even if it was a small one.
 On the other hand, other people argue that the majority was far too small, as there were in fact only 161 more votes for independence, and this side specifically argues that only a qualified majority can be large enough grounds to pass a vote of such social and political consequence.

 Under the Home Rule Act, the Faroese Løgting is the legislative authority in special Faroese matters, defined as særanliggender, while other areas are administered by the Danish national authorities as common matters, fællesanliggender.
 With the passing of a new statute in 1995, parliamentarism was legally adopted and at the same time the structure and functions of the Løgting were modernised.
 A proper Faroese Constitution is planned and underway.